Andrejkf/solution_advanced_lane_finding/report_template.md

 Even if this solution is not ready for production on a real car, is a first aproximation about how to use computer vission techniques to the inference system in the Self driving Car.

-Something that the solution is failing in, is that *the slower
+Something that the solution is failing in, is that *the slower the radius of curvature, the more probability o

 If I were going further on this project I would install a camera on a car and I would test this model again.